 ND’s are usually more health-conscious than MD’s and functional medicine practitioners are typically the best, but here are three questions below to ask your doctor to qualify them to help you solve the cause of your condition and not just give you a drug to mask a symptom.

 And remember, they work for YOU, which makes YOU the boss of your own health!

 - What is the root cause of my condition?

-- What lifestyle changes and nutritional strategies will help?
+- What lifestyle changes and nutritional strategies will help my condition?

-- What is the most interesting new research study you have you found lately?
+- What is the most interesting new research study you have read lately?

 Lastly, if your doctor wants to prescribe anything based on one visit and one reading/test, run screaming away from that doctor (I call them “dorketers”) and never go back!